ksommerdorf/Module17Challenge/README.md

   * Low Risk: 0.57

 ### SMOTEEN
-Synthetic Minority Oversampling Tecnique and Edited NearestNeighbors model combines aspects of both oversampling using SMOTE and undersampling by dropping out the outliers of each of the classes of data.
+Synthetic Minority Oversampling Technique and Edited Nearest Neighbors model combines aspects of both oversampling using SMOTE and undersampling by dropping out the outliers of each of the classes of data.
 * Balanced Accuracy Score: 64.5%
 * Precision Score:
   * High Risk: 0.01 (1% of the predicted high risk applicants are actually high risk)